Omarosa's departure raises questions about White House diversity

 As for outreach efforts to minorities, Sanders noted that there are voices, including Carson's, who play a role, but that Trump has also relied on some outside the White House.

-The president himself told reporters Thursday afternoon he liked Omarosa, but ignored a question about how many African Americans he had in his inner circle.
+The president himself told reporters Thursday afternoon that he liked Omarosa, but ignored a question about how many African-Americans he had in his inner circle.

+Meanwhile, Newman said Thursday that the question of who would fill the void she left is one best asked of Trump and his chief of staff, John Kelly, whom she clashed with during her time in the White House.

-Last week, former White House top adviser Steve Bannon called out the administration that he was once part of for what he cited as lack of diversity, saying the limited number of black staffers was "inexcusable" during an appearance at a gathering of black conservative leaders.
+Last week, former White House strategist Steve Bannon, at a gathering of black conservative leaders, called out the administration that he was once part of for what he cited as a lack of diversity, saying the limited number of black staffers was "inexcusable."

 The president repeatedly pitched himself as a friend to African-American voters during the campaign, asking at several rallies what they had to lose after voting for Democrats and not seeing any changes.
 In office, he has repeatedly inflamed race relations with his comments.
-After a white supremacist rally in Charlottesville turned into a violent clash, leaving one person dead, Trump blamed "both sides."
+After a white supremacist rally in Charlottesville, Virginia, turned into a violent clash in August, leaving one person dead, Trump blamed "both sides."

 "There are two sides to a story.
 I thought what took place was a horrible moment for the country, but there are two sides to a story," the president said.
 Trump's comments sparked swift criticism from lawmakers of both parties, and even members of his own administration.